 Paradox of Human Subjectivity

 One thing that almost all philosophers of the time past and preset agree on which counts only so many is the marvellousness of the human mind, and chief among all of its spectacular abilities is its being aware of itself and its being able to reflect on this awareness of self.
 This magnificent ability gives rise to a notion of self-aware and self-reflective consciousness, in distinction of the bodily self, which René Descartes, the 17th-century French philosopher who embarked modern Western philosophy, and whose lasting influence is attested to by the fact that hundreds of years after his death, his work is still referenced to today for inspiration and refutation, reasoned as that where selfhood resides.
 This notion of selfhood residing in the human consciousness, together with the fondness for reflective contemplation which is arguably one of the few common traits of those who engage in thinking as a profession, after hundreds of years of development, results in an understanding of the self as a self-causing (causa sui), free-willing and meaning-bestowing eternal subject for other objects in the world, while at the same time being a bodily object, standing in regulation of causal relation to the other objects in the empirical world that like everything else gradually decays.
-Edmund Husserl, a principle founder of phenomenology and one of the most influential philosophers of the 20th-century, captured these two peculiar and irreconcilable descriptions of the self in his posthumous work, The Crisis of European Sciences and Transcendental Phenomenology, as, ‘the paradox of human subjectivity: being a subject for the world and at the same time being an object in the world’.
+Edmund Husserl, a principle founder of phenomenology and one of the most influential philosophers of the 20th-century, capture these two peculiar and irreconcilable descriptions of the self in his posthumous work, The Crisis of European Sciences and Transcendental Phenomenology as ‘the paradox of human subjectivity: being a subject for the world and at the same time being an object in the world’.

 Martin Heidegger, in light of the metaphysics of the self of the time past and in response to the paradox of the human subjectivity, conceives in Being and Time instead a notion of the self as a way of Being among the others denoted as Dasein, in the literal sense of there-being that attests to the plurality of the human possibility, and a notion of non-reflective and non-contemplative engagement of discoveredness with the world, that reveals its signfication as a referential totality and a meaningful whole, in reference to Dasein.
 This dissolves the paradox of human subjectivity facing and troubling Edmund Husserl and paves way for a reinterpretation of the self as a way of Being as Being-toward-Death (Sein-zum-Tode).
 Instead of seeing death as an event that is outside life, Heidegger recognises the peculiarities of death with respect to its being one’s ownmost, nonrelational, and not-to-be-outstripped possibility of impossibility.
 It is death that completes life and it is living with an orientation towards death that bestows living a meaning.
 For one experiences only the death of the others and never one’s own, Heidegger reasons one in the way of Being as Being-toward-Death is in a journey onward as dying.